 The upland part of Cavite contains volcanic materials, tuff, cinders, basalt, breccias, agglomerate and interbeddings of shales, and sandstones in the soil.
 The dormant and active volcanoes (Taal) are within this volcanic area and have been the sources of volcanic materials which form the Tagaytay Cuesta.
-The drainage systems are deeply entrenched in the tuffs, eroding thin interbedded sandstones and conglomerate which are the sources of little reserves of sand and gravel in the larger stream.
-Adobe stone quarries also flourish in the tuff areas.
+The drainage systems are deeply entrenched in the tuffs, eroding thin interbedded sandstones and conglomerate which are the source of little resources of sand and gravel in the larger stream.
+Adobe stone quarries also flourish in tuff areas.
+Meanwhile, in the lower part of Cavite, mostly coastal, marl and conglomerate can be found.
+Igneous rocks are prominent in the high, mountainous regions of western Cavite.